OpenEvalProject/evals/manuscripts/elife-76452/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/76452/elife-76452-fig5-v1.jpg)

-**Figure 5.:** a vs. panel b) and as a function of the spike count response profile classification resulting from the Bayesian model comparison for the V1 adjacent stimulus dataset.The ‘mixture’-‘mixture’ combinations produced the strongest positive (congruent preference pairs) and strongest negative (incongruent preference pairs) median spike count correlations, but all other combinations also involved positive median correlations for congruent preference pairs and negative median correlations for incongruent preference pairs.
+**Figure 5.:** The ‘mixture’-‘mixture’ combinations produced the strongest positive (congruent preference pairs) and strongest negative (incongruent preference pairs) median spike count correlations, but all other combinations also involved positive median correlations for congruent preference pairs and negative median correlations for incongruent preference pairs.
 See Figure 4—source data 1 for additional information.

 Returning to the predictions laid out in Figure 3d–f, the implication of congruent-preference units being on average positively correlated and incongruent-preference units being on average negatively correlated from a coding perspective is that V1’s representation (among ‘mixture’ units) may be slightly biased toward one or the other stimulus on each individual stimulus presentation, most closely resembling the schematic depiction in Figure 3d.
 However, the actual data involves a broad distribution with positive spike count correlations also occurring among the incongruent-preference pairs and negative spike count correlations among the congruent-preference pairs.
 Overall, this is most consistent with the schematic depiction in Figure 3f.
 In short, while the overall pattern of activity among ‘mixture’ units is biased toward one stimulus over the other on individual stimulus presentations, there are ample cases of units that do not follow this pattern, and these exceptions may be sufficient to preserve information about the other stimulus on any given trial.